MicrosoftDocs/memdocs/memdocs/intune/developer/app-wrapper-prepare-ios.md

 You can use the following command line parameters with the App Wrapping Tool:

 > [!NOTE]
-> If you are using MFA authentication then -aa -ac and -ar parameters are not optional.
-You need to specify them in order to allow the MFA redirection to work during the sign in process
+> If you are using MFA authentication the -aa, -ac, and -ar parameters are not optional.
+You need to specify them in order to allow the MFA redirection to work during the sign-in process.
 >
 > **Example:** The following example command runs the App Wrapping Tool incorporating the required commands when MFA is used in the authentication process.
 >